 Quality Initiatives - General Information

-About CMS' Office of Clinical Standards & Quality
+About CMS' Center for Clinical Standards & Quality

-CMS' Office of Clinical Standards & Quality (OCSQ), led by the CMS Chief Medical Officer and the OCSQ Leadership Team, is a cadre of professionals with diverse backgrounds in clinical, scientific, public health, legal, IT, project management, academic, and business management fields.
+CMS' Center for Clinical Standards & Quality (CCSQ), led by the CMS Chief Medical Officer and the CCSQ Leadership Team, is a cadre of professionals with diverse backgrounds in clinical, scientific, public health, legal, IT, project management, academic, and business management fields.
 We serve CMS, HHS, and the public as a trusted partner with a steadfast focus on improving outcomes, beneficiaries' experience of care, and population health, while also aiming to reduce healthcare costs through improvement.

-Read more about CMS' Office of Clinical Standards & Quality in the Downloads section, below.
-Please contact us with any questions at OCSQBox@cms.hhs.gov.
+Read more about CMS' Center for Clinical Standards & Quality in the Downloads section, below.

 About CMS' Quality Initiatives